Skip to main content

 Root Mean Square (RMS) Speed

 The root mean square speed is a measure of the average speed of particles in a gas, calculated from the kinetic theory of gases.
-It is defined as the square root of the average of the squares of the speeds of all the particles.
-The RMS speed is directly related to the temperature of the gas, indicating that as temperature increases, the speed of the particles also increases, which is particularly relevant for helium at 4.2 K.
+It is defined as the square root of the average of the squares of the speeds of all particles.
+The RMS speed is important because it relates to the temperature of the gas and provides insight into the kinetic energy of the particles.
+Higher temperatures correspond to higher RMS speeds.

 Recommended video: